 Our youth group is for all youth grades 6 through 12.
 During the school year, we meet every other Sunday night from 6pm to 7:30 p.m. at Our Saviour’s Lutheran Church.
 Dinner is provided each night before we jump into our time of study, prayer, fellowship, and games.

-Each summer, we take our youth on a weeklong mission trip, serving a nearby community.
-This year, we will be going to the Eastern Shore of Virginia from Sunday, July 28 through Friday, August 2.
+Each summer, we take our youth on a week long mission trip, serving a nearby community.
+This year, we went to the Eastern Shore of Virginia from Sunday, July 28 through Friday, August 2.

 Throughout the year, we also have various opportunities for service and fellowship, including: serving at the Mattaponi Indian Reservation, ice skating in Colonial Williamsburg, canoeing at York River State Park, making lunch at a soup kitchen in Newport News, and riding roller coasters at Busch Gardens.